High Availability Mount Issues

 Preserving the Canary File

-Place the canary file into a location that avoids the canary file being deleted, moved, renamed, or changed by other methods.
+Place the canary file in a location where it will not be deleted, moved, renamed, or modified by other processes.

-For example, do not place the canary file in a location that is regularly purged or a location that is used as the source or destination of a Remote Sync, Automation, or file processing script.
+For example, do not place the canary file in a location that is regularly purged, or that is used as the source or destination of a Sync, Automation, or file processing script.